-Heat a skillet and toast the cloves, cinnamon, coriander and star anise over medium heat until fragrant.
+Heat a skillet and toast the cloves, cinnamon, coriander, peppercorns and star anise over medium heat until fragrant.
 Set aside.

-Heat oven to 450 degrees and roast beef bones on a baking sheet for 20 minutes (optional).
-When the bones are done roasting, I like to remove any large fatty sections to avoid an overly fatty broth. (see NOTE 2)
+Heat oven to 450 degrees and roast beef bones on a baking sheet for 20 minutes.

 Heat the cooking oil in the Instant Pot (6 quart) on the "saute" setting (use more) and add the ginger and onion.
 Cook until charred on all sides, about 10 minutes.

-Add the roasted beef bones, toasted spices, salt, and pepper to the Instant Pot and fill with water to the max line.
-Cook on the "pressure" setting (high) for 1 hour.
+Add the roasted beef bones, toasted spices, salt, soy sauce, coconut sugar, fish sauce and pepper to the Instant Pot and fill with water to the max line.
+Cook on the "pressure" setting (high) for 2 hours.

 While broth is cooking, soak rice noodles in warm water for about 45 minutes.
-In a large saucepan, heat water to boiling and cook noodles for 1-2 minutes, until desired done-ness.
+In a large saucepan, heat water to boiling and cook noodles for 1-2 minutes (or according to the package instructions).

 When broth is done cooking, use the quick release, and strain thoroughly.
 Skim any excess fat off the top of the broth.
 Can also refrigerate to remove fat easier (see notes).

-Garnish with mint leaves, basil, green onions, sliced jalapenos and toasted garlic.
+Garnish with bean sprouts, mint leaves, Thai basil, and sliced jalapenos.
 Add hoisin sauce and sriracha to taste.